Interactive and Web

 A timed trivia mini-game for Mission US

-While developing the website to house the role-playing game and educator materials for WNET's Mission US educational initiative, I produced a companion minigame intended to entertain students in the downtime between sections to promote the students' memory retention of the historical facts learned during the lesson plans.
+While developing the website to house the role-playing game and educator materials for WNET's Mission US educational initiative, I produced a companion minigame intended to entertain students in the downtime between sections that promoted the students' memory retention of the historical facts.
 I concepted the game mechanics, a race against time that required players to provide correct answers in a multiple choice quiz to travel the world map of the game within a given time limit, and developed the first version with our design and development vendor, Very Memorable, Inc. The game has since been scaled to be offered on multiple platforms and include subject matter for subsequent missions.